JBlitzar/picoducky/README.md

 uv run server.py
 uv run listener.py # in another terminal window
 ```

 Then press cmd + ctrl + shift + 3 to see the screenshot propogate

+## (UNTESTED) Install on Pico (CircuitPython)

+1. Flash CircuitPython for Pico from circuitpython.org.
+Mounts as CIRCUITPY.
+2. Copy `pd-src/boot.py` to `CIRCUITPY/boot.py` and `pd-src/code.py` to `CIRCUITPY/code.py`.
+3. Ensure libraries are on the device (`lib/`): `adafruit_hid`.
+Reboot the Pico.
+4. The device enumerates as composite USB: HID (keyboard+mouse) + CDC data.

+On button press it should install the bootstrap script

+Current client-server hosting is just done on 127.0.0.1.
+Change this and the url of your bootstrap script if you want something else.